nitinvunnam/nitinvunnam/README.md

 🌱 I’m currently studying Electrical and Computer Engineering at The University of Texas at Austin

-📫 How to reach me: nitin.vunnam@utexas.edu
+📫 Reach out at nitin.vunnam@utexas.edu

 <!--
 **nitinvunnam/nitinvunnam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.